top of page

 My paintings are representational narratives influenced by my growing up in Texas during the 1970’s and 80’s with divorced parents.

-They are created from moments, memories and ideas that highlight my journey navigating the differences between my gay father, my straight mother, the socio-cultural political norms of the era in which they were raised and the socio-cultural political norms of my own generation.
+They highlight my experience and the knowledge I gained navigating the differences between my gay father and my straight mother, the socio-cultural political norms of the era in which they were raised and the socio-cultural political norms of my own generation.

-The paintings rely on my theater experience in acting and design.
-I cast myself as the characters.
-The scenes are composed with attention to direction, costume, lighting and set design.
-Metaphors are used frequently.
-I also self reference my work in order to strengthen the meaning of a motif.
+The paintings rely on my theater experience in theater: I cast myself as the characters. the scenes are composed with attention to direction, costume, lighting and set design.
+I self reference my work in order to strengthen the meaning of motif and narrative between paintings.
 I exaggerate the familiar and make it improbable.
-Southern colloquialisms and Pop Culture provide elements of humor.
+Southern colloquialisms along with Pop Culture provide elements of humor.
 The sense of nostalgia and familiarity is created through my palette which is inspired by vintage magazine ads of the 1940’s, 50’s and 70’s.

-All of these elements nurture a connection between the narrative and the audience.
-My intention is to create work that identifies and/or highlights behaviors, values and stereotypes that derive from unquestioned traditions.
+All of these elements help nurture a connection between the narrative and the audience.
+My intention is to create work that highlights and/or identifies behaviors, values and stereotypes that derive from unquestioned traditions.

-Currently I am exploring the attempt, by so many of us, at trying to strike a balance between the need to be our truest selves and the tether of antiquated social mores, traditions and stereotypes and how this experience fits into our country’s broader social and cultural narrative.
+Currently I am exploring the attempt, by so many of us, at trying to strike a balance between the need to be our truest selves and the tether of antiquated social expectations, consumer culture and how this experience fits into our country’s broader, social narrative and cultural history.